ck0228/StartAndroid/install/install.md

 Then you can start up new instances with:
 ```
 docker run -it --rm -v $(pwd):/src android-build-trusty

+or

+docker run -it --rm -v "$(pwd)":/src android-build-trusty
 ```
 #### 3-5. build sourcecode in to docker
 빌드